linuxdeepin/deepin-manual/manual-assets/personal/deepin-music/en_US/index.md

         - Check the **Remember playback position** box, and the music will be played automatically from the last position played when Music runs.
         - Check the **Enable fade in/out** box, and the music will fade in and out when Music runs.
     - In the option **Close Main Window**, you can:
-        - Select **Minimize to system tray** to close the main window, and hide the Music to system tray.
+        - Select **Minimize to system tray** to close the main window, and hide Music to system tray.
         - Select **Exit** to close the main window, and exit Music.
         - Select **Ask me always** to prompt system notification, and confirm whether to exit Music when the main window is closed.
 3. Click **Restore Defaults** to restore the default settings.